gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 or not.
 The latter case is of interest to first fill the queue and then start it.

 The call addQueueEntry(NULL, true) just starts the queue.
-This is intended to achieve a near synchronous start of several steppers.
-Consequently it should be called with interrupts disabled and return very fast.
-Actually this is necessary, too, in case the queue is full and not started.
+A synchronized start of several steppers is the single engine operation FastAccelStepperEngine::synchronizedStart(), which releases the listed queues in one engine operation.
+The per-stepper call should still return very fast, too, in case the queue is full and not started.
 ### Direction Change Delay Enforcement

 If the new command's direction differs from the previous command,